monfresh/laptop/README.md

 ## How to install gems such as Rails or Jekyll

 Once you run the script, and have verified that it worked, then you can safely install gems using the `gem install` command.
 For example:

+1. Run `ruby -v` to make sure you're on Ruby 2.7.2.
+If not, run `chruby 2.7.2`, then check again with `ruby -v`
+2. Run `gem install bundler rails`
+3. Quit and restart Terminal
+4. Create a folder to test with, such as `mkdir ~/testing-rails`
+5. Go into that folder: `cd ~/testing-rails`
+6. Run `chruby 2.7.2`
+7. Run `rails new .`
+This can take a few minutes, but the new Rails app should be created successfully.
+8. Run `rails s`.
+The server should be running and you should be able to visit the app in your browser at http://localhost:3000

 ```shell
 gem install jekyll